Limuyang1013/FE-Blogger/Articles/React/阅读分析React-Redux源码.md

     methodName = 'connectAdvanced',

     // REMOVED: if defined, the name of the property passed to the wrapped element indicating the number of
-    // calls to render. useful for watching in react devtools for unnecessary re-renders. renderCountProp = undefined,
+    // calls to render. useful for watching in React devtools for unnecessary re-renders. renderCountProp = undefined,

     // determines whether this HOC subscribes to store changes